sumit-kumar-singh/GitFundamentals/README.md

 * git log
 * git log origin/master

 You will find that the changes you made are not reflecting in github but its showing in git log locally.
-So we have to push the code using command
+So we have to push the code using command.
+While pushing your code, use -u only for first time to link origin with master.
-* git push origin master
+* git push -u origin master
 * git log
 * git log origin/master